top of page

 the more marketing tries to grab your attention the more you ignore it

-However, it’s not the same for junk mail because you quickly realised that it wasn’t as important as it pretended it was.
+However, it’s not the same for junk mail because you quickly realise that it wasn’t as important as it pretended it was.
 So, the next time you get a piece of junk mail shouting for your attention your brain knows it’s not as important and deprioritises it.

 This shows itself to the marketers in measurable ways such as a drop off in responses (or in the case of email a lowering of the Open Rate).
 This causes the marketers to up their game and makes the junk mail shout even louder – this time with a pen or some exciting wording on the envelope.
-That clambers for your attention and you may open it but then again you realise it's not that important and deprioritise it.
+That clamours for your attention and you may open it but then again you realise it's not that important and deprioritise it.

 This battle for our attention has been going on between marketers and their prospects forever.
 It’s even got to the point where the TV adverts are significantly louder than the TV programme so you can hear the advertising message in the kitchen when you get up to put the kettle on!